openego/eTraGo/doc/installation.rst

 Setup database connection
 =========================
 The package `ego.io <https://github.com/openego/ego.io>`_ will be installed automatically when eTraGo is installed.
-The ego.io gives you a python SQL-Alchemy representations of the `OpenEnergy-Database(oedb) <https://openenergy-platform.org/dataedit/>`_ and access to it by using the
+The ``egoio`` gives you python SQL-Alchemy representations of the `OpenEnergy-Database(oedb) <https://openenergy-platform.org/dataedit/>`_ and access to it by using the
 `oedialect <https://github.com/openego/oedialect>`_, which is a SQL-Alchemy binding Python package for the REST-API used by the OpenEnergy Platform (OEP).

 In order to connect eTraGo via the oedialect with the oedb you have to create an account at `openenergy-platform.org/login <http://openenergy-platform.org/login/>`_.